-Hybrid Apps: An overview of Advantages, Limitations & Consequences for your Testing Phases
+Hybrid Apps: The benefits, limitations & consequences for your Testing Phases

 What are hybrid mobile apps?